 To participate on standing and ad hoc committees and assist with the various activities of the VNC, as specified in Article VII.

-The VNC shall encourage all Stakeholders to participate in its activities, and shall not discriminate against individuals or groups on the basis of race, religion, color, creed, national origin, ancestry, gender, sex, sexual orientation, age, disability, marital status, homeowner/renter status, income, citizenship status, or political affiliation in any of its policies, recommendations, or actions.
+The VNC shall encourage all Stakeholders and Community Interest Stakeholders to participate in its activities, and shall not discriminate against individuals or groups on the basis of race, religion, color, creed, national origin, ancestry, gender, sex, sexual orientation, age, disability, marital status, homeowner/renter status, income, citizenship status, or political affiliation in any of its policies, recommendations, or actions.
 See EmpowerLA.org, the Department of Neighborhood Empowerment for additional information.

 ARTICLE V: GOVERNING BOARD